IDB Cultural Center Exhibitions and Art Collection

 Selections from the art collection and digital exhibitions available here

 Fashioning the Future is an experiential journey through contemporary Argentine fashion that merges science, technology, and creativity.
-As part of the 2018 Inter-American Development Bank and the Inter-American Investment Corporation Board of Governors Annual Meeting, this exhibition celebrates the richness of Argentina’s creative and scientific contributions as well as their leadership at the forefront of innovative thinking in the region.
+As part of the 2018 Inter-American Development Bank and the Inter-American Investment Corporation Board of Governors Annual Meeting, this forward-looking exhibition celebrates the richness of Argentina’s creative and scientific contributions as well as the country’s role in innovative thinking in the region.
 As the world becomes ever more inter-connected and digital, the interwoven relationship between science and creativity is strengthening and is becoming more vital as drivers of innovation and growth.

 The world is now entering the Fourth Industrial Revolution, described as a range of new technologies and products that are a synthesis of the physical, digital, and biological spheres.
 Through the lens of fashion, we can see a radical transformation with the lines blurring between those areas.
 The garments presented in this exhibition reveal a more intuitive and more interconnected future, and open our minds to alternative perspectives and possibilities.